AkkyOrz/3D_CA/README.md

 $ ./3D_LifeGame
 ```

-The initial value operation is done in lines 20~25.
+The initial status is determined in `config.h` lines 20~23.(This is only used in Normal compile, OpenMP and OpenCL is in development)
 It is interesting to change the cell's update settings (survive, birth array), because they vary considerably.

 ## How to manupulate